StevenMayher/432-2022/labs/lab03/lab03_instructions.md

 new way of thinking to improve the models you’ll generate in this Lab and elsewhere in your scientific life?

-Write a short essay (between 150 and 250 words is appropriate) using clearly constructed and complete sentences to respond to this.
+Write a short essay (between 150 and 250 words is appropriate: there are 170 words in the Question 11 instructions) using clearly constructed and complete sentences to respond to this.
 The essay should be composed using R Markdown.

 -   We encourage you to provide brief citations or quotes from Silver and elsewhere as needed.